A Journey to the Dark Heart of Nameless Unspeakable Evil

-Also at Soho, we’ll be doing a special Sitcom Sunday testing out an all new episode of Distinguished Ladies so Get in touch if you want tickets or more info.
+Soho Theatre Sitcom Sunday testing out an all new episode of Distinguished Ladies was a riot.
+We will be testing more in 2014 so Get in touch if you want tickets or more info.

 Bussmann’s Holiday: The Worst Date Ever